finwo/kvsm.c/README.md

 handle blob allocations on a file or block device.
 Each blob represents a transaction.

-From there, a transaction contains a parent reference, an increment number and a list of key-value pairs.
+From there, a transaction contains one or more parent references, an increment number and a list of key-value pairs.

-This in turn allows for out-of-order insertion of transactions, compaction of older transactions, and repairing of references if something went wrong.
+This in turn allows for out-of-order insertion of transactions, compaction of older transactions, and even having multiple nodes sync up their transactions in a deterministic manner

 ## API